whisthq/whist/container-images/README.md

 We also have [pre-commit hooks](https://pre-commit.com/) with Hadolint support installed on this project, which you can initialize by first installing pre-commit via `pip install pre-commit` and then running `pre-commit install` to instantiate the hooks for Hadolint.Dockerfile improvements will be printed to the terminal for all Dockerfiles specified under `args` in `.pre-commit-config.yaml`.
 If you need/want to add other Dockerfiles, you need to specify them there.

-## Publishing
+## Continous Integration & Publishing

 We store our production container images on AWS Elastic Container Registry (ECR) and deploy them on AWS Elastic Container Service (ECS).
+We are currently building a true continuous delivery process, where at every PR to `master`, the images get built by GitHub Actions and then pushed to ECR automatically if all builds and tests pass, at which point the webserver will automatically pick new images for production deployment.

+Currently, at every PR to `master` or `dev`, the Docker base images will be built on GitHub Actions and status checks will be reported.
+For every new application that you add support for, you should create a new `docker-[YOUR APP]-ubuntu[18||20].yml` file to test that it properly build and then uploads to ECR automatically.
+You can follow the format of `docker-base-ubuntu20.yml` as needed.

+### Pushing to ECR manually

 To push to the AWS container registry, a `container-admin` AWS IAM user has been created with the following credentials:

 - Access Key ID: `AKIA24A776SSFXQ6HLAK`
 - Secret Key: `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`